Updated on: May 5, 2025

 2. Does your blog provide actionable advice?

-3. Do you provide such value that your reader is willing to part with their email address?
+3. Do you provide so much value that your reader is willing to part with their email address?

 Your blog will turn a reader into a sales opportunity only if you are providing value.

 Optimise your blogs for search engines.
-This will significantly increase organic traffic to your website.
-Focus on relevant keywords, create high-quality content, and ensure your website is technically sound to improve your search engine rankings.
+This will significantly increase organic traffic to your blog posts.
+Focus on relevant keywords, create high-quality content, and ensure your blog is technically sound (technical SEO).

 Image: An excerpt from a blog post written by Anees Misbahudeen, INNMCO